 Chemical Engineering Progress (CEP) is the flagship publication of the American Institute of Chemical Engineers (AIChE), the world's leading organization for chemical engineers.
-Nearly 30,000 professionals receive the magazine each month.
+More than 38,000 professionals receive the magazine each month.
 According to CEP’s latest demographic statistics, nearly 85% of these influential readers work in industry, with the rest employed in academia and government.
 More than 23,000 students worldwide have online access to every issue.
 CEP's mandate is to provide essential technical and professional information to this key audience.

 Writing Your Manuscript

 CEP welcomes submissions of technical articles written by experts on a wide variety of subjects.
 See the Editorial Calendar to get an idea of some of the topics we are currenlty working on.
 Articles should provide some type of generic “how-to” problem-solving guidance or an overview of some type of technology.
 Keep in mind that CEP does not publish case histories or journal-type papers that report the results of experimental research.

 CEP's articles are typically 4 to 6 magazine pages long, which translates to roughly 2,500 to 4,500 words, plus tables and artwork.
 We prefer authors to submit a detailed outline first, so we can advise you if length is likely to be a problem and how to deal with it.

 Submit a detailed, annotated outline that includes not just the main section headings but also what will be covered in each section, how long each section will be, what graphics (tables, figures, charts, photos, etc.) will be included, etc. That way, we can provide much better and more valuable feedback and make the best use of your time.

 If you have already written a paper that has not been published that you think might be suitable for publication in CEP, feel free to submit that for review.